 Hive Off Recovery Process for SQL Server

-The purpose of this memo is to give background information on the Genesys Intelligent Automation ‘hive off’ process and to provide instruction as to the most efficient way to recover from a failure in the hive off process in a SQL Server 2008R2 or 2012 environment.
+The purpose of this memo is to give background information on the Genesys Intelligent Automation ‘hive off’ process and to provide instruction as to the most efficient way to recover from a failure in the hive off process in an SQL Server environment.

 Due to the large amount of reporting data captured and processed by the Genesys Intelligent Automation application it is imperative that, should a failure in the hive off process occur, the system is quickly brought back into a state whereby the next night’s hive off can run successfully.